thvasilo/graphstorm/docs/source/advanced/sagemaker-pipelines.rst

 * ``--graph-construction-config-filename``: Filename for the graph construction config.
 * ``--graph-construction-args``: Additional parameters to be passed directly to the GConstruct/GSProcessing job.
+  For example you can provide ``--num-processes 8`` to GConstruct to use 8 processes when running graph construction.

 Partition Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^